waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Week Siblings Strategy
 - Arthur (Thursday): Route 36 (31, 7).
 Provides Hard Stone.
 [Urgent - Thursday 10:28 PM]
 - How to reach Arthur: Fly to Violet City.
-Exit west to Route 36.
+From the Pokemon Center, head south to the main path, then west through the gatehouse to Route 36.
 Head northeast towards the Route 37 gate (northeast corner of the route).
+Talk to the NPC standing near the trees.